kjy5/uw-flower/README.md

-# uw-flower
+# UW Flower

 A virtual flower everyone can interact with.
-Created for DXARTS 200 Assignment #2: Feedback.
+Created for DXARTS 200 Assignment
+#2: Feedback.